 Work with your healthcare team to maintain your health

 Develop a support system of family and friends

 Return to meaningful activities such as a job, volunteer work, or social activities

 Practice coping techniques, such as meditation and relaxation to help you deal with new challenges as they arise

 During recovery, you may need to contact members of your amputation team.
 Call your:

 Surgeon or primary care doctor if you notice signs of infection in your healing wound.
 Watch for sores or wounds that appear on your residual limb.
 And call if you fall or receive a blow to your limb.

-Physical therapist if you have trouble walking or doing exercises.
+Physical therapist if you have trouble walking, doing exercises, or if you experience stiffness.

 Prosthetist if your prosthesis feels loose, rubs, or pinches your residual limb.

 Social worker if you need home assistance or help with insurance.